-1,728.2% increase in equity attributable to non-controlling interests Due to equity share in the net income of Nissin-URC
+28.5% decrease in equity attributable to non-controlling interests

+Due significantly to the dividends declared by Nissin-URC, net of equity share in net income

 The Company's key performance indicators are employed across all businesses.
 Comparisons are then made against internal target and previous period's performance.
 The Company and its significant subsidiaries' top five (5) key performance indicators are as follows: (in million PhPs)